 Always treat any surface stains first.
 I like to grab a Vanish stain remover bar for this because it is very effective at getting rid of protein-based stains.
 Got a bloodstain?
 Vanish bar should make it disappear easily.
 If you don’t have that rub a small amount of dish soap into the stain.

 Step 2 – Machine wash

 Does your feather duvet fit easily in your machine?
 There should be enough space for it to agitate freely.
-If it is a tight fit you won’t get a great clean.
-Your best option would be to get it professional cleaned or take it to your launderette and use one of their large machines.
+If it is a tight fit, you won’t get a great clean.
+Your best option would be to get it professionally cleaned, or take it to your launderette and use one of their large machines.